-This report is being released to the public no later than November 8, 2019 in connection with the agenda for the November 19, 2019 regular meeting of the City Council and is scheduled for approval by the City Council at its regularly scheduled meeting on December 3, 2019.
+This report is being released to the public no later than October 22, 2021, in connection with the agenda for the November 2, 2021 regular meeting of the City Council and is scheduled for approval by the City Council at its regularly scheduled meeting on November 16, 2021.

-4. For the fifth fiscal year following the first deposit into a development impact fee fund, and every five years thereafter, if fees remain unexpended, the local agency must make findings identifying the purpose to which the fee is to be put, demonstrate that there remains a reasonable relationship between the current need for the fees and the purpose for which it is charged, identify all sources and amounts of funding contemplated to complete financing of incomplete improvements, and designate the approximate dates on which the contemplated funding is expected to be deposited into the fund (California Government Code Section 66001(d)).
+4. For the fifth fiscal year following the first deposit into a development impact fee fund, and every five years thereafter, if fees remain unexpended, the local agency must make the findings identifying the purpose to which the fee is to be put, demonstrate that there remains a reasonable relationship between the current need for the fees and the purpose for which it is charged, identify all sources and amounts of funding contemplated to complete financing of incomplete improvements, and designate the approximate dates on which the contemplated funding is expected to be deposited into the fund (California Government Code Section 66001(d)).

 The first deposits into the updated Transportation Facility Impact Fee Fund and the new Park and Recreation Facility Impact Fee Fund and Affordable Housing Impact Fee Fund occurred in Fiscal Year 2014-2015.
-Thus, the fifth fiscal year Development Impact Fees FY 2018-19 City Council Meeting | November 19, 2019 Page 7 of 7 following these first deposits will be Fiscal Year 2019-2020.
-When the Fiscal Year 2019-2020 report is prepared, it will include the required information.
+Thus, the fifth fiscal year following these first deposits was Fiscal Year 2019-20, so the findings noted above were made in the report prepared last year for Fiscal Year 2019-20.
+They will be required to be made again in the report for Fiscal Year 2024-25, and every five years thereafter.